 Listerine was used as a treatment for gonorrhoea before it was used to kill oral bacteria.

-In 1866, Leonard Tilley suggested that Canada be referred to as a 'Dominion', rather than a 'Kingdom' so as to not offend the Americans who severed ties with British and French royalty only 100 years earlier.
+In 1866, Leonard Tilley suggested that Canada be referred to as a 'Dominion', rather than a 'Kingdom' so as to not offend their American neighbours who severed ties with British and French royalty only 100 years earlier.
 The reference comes from Psalm 72 "He shall have dominion also from sea to sea".

 Barrage balloonswere used during WWII to prevent warplanes from bombing allied infrastructure.
 Planes had to fly low over the building for accurate bombing but the balloons impeded this flight-path.

-Canada has the most educated population in the world with 51% having received post-secondary education.
-It is followed by Israel (45%) and Japan (44%).
+Canada and Russia have the most educated populations in the world with 54% having received post-secondary education.
+They're followed by Israel (49%) and Japan (48%).

 The first hockey jockstrap was made in 1874; the first hockey helmet was made in 1974.

-In Centralia, Pennsylvania a coal mine fire has been burning since 1962.
+In Centralia, Pennsylvania, a coal mine fire has been burning since 1962.
 Accidentally started by practising firefighters, the fire is now raging throughout the abandoned shafts.
-This fire has caused the ground to become unstable with frequent venting of gases and water vapour through the earth's surface.
+It's caused the ground to become unstable with frequent venting of gases and water vapour.
 All buildings have been condemned and the zip code was revoked in 2002.
 This picture is Pennsylvania Route 61 that was closed and rerouted.

 'J' is the only letter that's not used in the periodic table.